TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 draft: false
 previewImage: "/img/moving-from-wordpress-to-forestry.jpg"
 title: Moving From WordPress to Forestry
-summary: Moving from WordPress to Forestry drastically improved my productivity, developer experience and allowed me to work with more modern technology.
+summary: How moving from WordPress to Forestry drastically improved my productivity, developer experience and allowed me to work with more modern technology.
 createdAt: 2021-08-08T23:00:00.000-06:00

 ---